drdholu/CCNA-notes/docs/notes/Application Layer.md

 The query and reply sent by a DNS server follow a similar pattern

-1. Header Section (12 bits)
+1. Header Section (12 bytes)
 	- 16 bit identifier identifies the query
-	- Flags such as, 1 bit query(0)/reply(0), 1 bit auth flag, 1 bit recursion-desired flag, 1 bit recursion-available flag
+	- Flags such as, 1 bit query(0)/reply(1), 1 bit auth flag, 1 bit recursion-desired flag, 1 bit recursion-available flag
-2. Question section
+2. Question section (variable)
 	- **Name** field which contains the name of the thing that is being queried.
 	- **Type** field which tells about the type of the question being asked about the name (A, MX, etc.).
-3. Answer section
+3. Answer section (Variable)
 	- Contains the resource records for the name that was queried
 	- May contain multiple rr's
-4. Authority section
+4. Authority section (variable)
 	- Contains records of authoritative servers
-5. Additional section
+5. Additional section (variable)
 	- Additional info such as CNAME's of email/hostname aliases.

 ![[Pasted image 20240826223758.png]]

 To illustrate the structure of a DNS query and response, consider a request to resolve the domain name `example.com`.
 Table below shows the interpretation of the bytes of the request.
-(Note that the exact structure of the UDP datagram consists of just the bytes shown, concatenated in order: `123401000001...`) The header starts with a 16-bit randomly chosen identifier denoted as XID (`1234` in our example), followed by a 16-bit value that serves as a bit mask.
+(Note that the exact structure of the UDP datagram consists of just the bytes shown, concatenated in order: `123401000001...`) The header starts with a **16-bit randomly chosen identifier** denoted as *XID* (`1234` in our example), followed by a 16-bit value that serves as *a bit mask*.
 The structure of the bit mask is shown in [Table 4.8](https://w3.cs.jmu.edu/kirkpams/OpenCSF/Books/csf/html/UDPSockets.html#tbl4-8).
 The rest of the header after the bit-mask indicates how many entries are in each of the other fields, each as a 16-bit value.

+Table 4.7
 ![[Pasted image 20240828085815.png]]

-[Table 4.8](https://w3.cs.jmu.edu/kirkpams/OpenCSF/Books/csf/html/UDPSockets.html#tbl4-8) illustrates the structure of the 16-bit flag field that follows the XID field of a DNS header.
+[Table 4.8](https://w3.cs.jmu.edu/kirkpams/OpenCSF/Books/csf/html/UDPSockets.html#tbl4-8) illustrates the structure of the **16-bit flag field** that *follows the XID field of a DNS header*.
 In the message shown in [Table 4.7](https://w3.cs.jmu.edu/kirkpams/OpenCSF/Books/csf/html/UDPSockets.html#tbl4-7), the only bit set is the `Recursion Desired` (`RD`) bit.
 The `Opcode` field indicates that this is a standard query (`SQUERY = 0000`).
-In the response shown in [Table 4.9](https://w3.cs.jmu.edu/kirkpams/OpenCSF/Books/csf/html/UDPSockets.html#tbl4-9), the flag value is `0x8180`, which means that the Query Response (`QR`) bit has been set to indicate the message is a response, as well as the `Recursion Available` (`RA`) bit.
-The `RCODE` field is used to indicate if an error occurs, and all 0 bits there indicates there was no error processing the query.
+In the response shown in [Table 4.9](https://w3.cs.jmu.edu/kirkpams/OpenCSF/Books/csf/html/UDPSockets.html#tbl4-9), the flag value is `0x8180`, which means that the Query Response (`QR`) bit has been set to indicate the message is a response, as well as the `Recursion Available` (`RA`) bit. **The `RCODE` field is used to indicate if an error occurs**, and all 0 bits there indicates there was no error processing the query.
 Information on the other fields is available in RFC 1035.

 ![[Pasted image 20240828085910.png]]

 [Table 4.9](https://w3.cs.jmu.edu/kirkpams/OpenCSF/Books/csf/html/UDPSockets.html#tbl4-9) shows the response for the query from [Table 4.7](https://w3.cs.jmu.edu/kirkpams/OpenCSF/Books/csf/html/UDPSockets.html#tbl4-7).
-In the response, the `header` is almost identical to that of the request.
-The randomly chosen identifier `XID` should match the original request; if the resolver has sent multiple requests, the `XID` field allows the resolver to determine which request is being answered.
-The bit mask has been modified to denote that this message is a response and the recursive resolution strategy is available.
-The `header` also indicates that a single answer has been provided.
+In the response, the `header` is almost identical to that of the request. *The randomly chosen identifier `XID` should match the original request*; if the resolver has sent multiple requests, the `XID` field allows the resolver to determine which request is being answered. *The bit mask has been modified to denote that this message is a response* and the recursive resolution strategy is available.
+The `header` also indicates that *a single answer has been provided*.
 The `question` field is identical to the original request.

 ![[Pasted image 20240828090348.png]]